Commission on Ministry

 Ministry is truly a calling from God.
 Many such calls are narrated within the Bible such as Jesus’ calls to his disciples and Paul’s call to preach the Gospel.
 This call is both personal and affirmed by the Commission on Ministry and one’s local congregation.
 Support from the local congregation is important in granting a commissioned minister a particular ministry usually within the congregation.
 Those preparing for ordination are also asked to have the support of their home congregation who then most often serves as the setting for the ordination service.

-For more information regarding the process or for general questions, please use the resources below.
+For more information regarding the process or for general questions, please use the see The Journey Document below.